hmrc/self-assessment-bsas-api/resources/public/api/conf/1.0/docs/overview.md

+From 30 November 2021 v1.0 will no longer be available.

 This API allows a developer to retrieve a Business Source Adjustable Summary (BSAS) calculation for a specified self-employment or property business, for a given accounting period.
 Here a developer can:

 * generate a list of BSAS